Tyfighter98/NMS-Name-Generator/README.md

 ### TL;DR:
 I've created an Android app based off of Reddior's [/u/IIIAnomalyIII](https://www.reddit.com/user/IIIAnomalyIII) naming convention from the [/r/noman'sskythegame](https://www.reddit.com/r/NoMansSkyTheGame/) subbreddit.
 Currently it is lacking in many features but is functional.
 I plan to be adding features to this regualrly and would love your feedback on reddit or here on GitHub.

+#### Instalation:
+1. Go to the [releases](https://github.com/Tyfighter98/NMS-Name-Genorator/releases) section of this project
+2. Save/move the file to your android device
+3. Click on the file in your favorite file manager<sup>1</sup>
+~~4.
+Behold Sean Murray~~
+5. Begin naming plantes :D

 Naming Convention:
 ![alt text](https://i.redd.it/pfanhavkwvcx.jpg)